Writing Better Technical Docs with AI.

 Use AI as a writing partner to produce clear, consistent documentation your team will actually read.

 Good documentation saves thousands of hours.
 Bad documentation wastes them.
-AI won’t write your docs for you, but it’s an excellent writing partner.
+AI won’t write your docs for you, but it’s an excellent writing partner — one that’s always available, never gets annoyed at first drafts, and can turn a brain dump into structured prose in minutes.

 Where AI helps most